 - 15. Unreserved business is the business of Council for which student observers and the representative of the early career research staff may be in attendance.
-It may either be designated as 'open', 'restricted', or 'confidential'. - 15.1 'Open' business is not of a sensitive nature.
-All 'open' business may be discussed within the wider University and will be published on the University's website behind single sign-on. - 15.2 'Restricted' business may be discussed within the wider University but because of certain sensitivities will not be made known to the wider University through publication on the University's website.
-'Restricted' papers are labelled as such. - 15.3 'Confidential' business is of such a sensitive nature that it must not be discussed with anyone not listed in paragraph 19 below, but not to the extent that, in the opinion of the Vice-Chancellor, student observers and the representative of the early career research staff cannot be present for its discussion.
+It may either be designated as 'public', 'internal', or 'confidential'. - 15.1 'Public' business is not of a sensitive nature.
+All 'public business may be discussed within the wider University and will be published on the University's website and will be open to the public. - 15.2 'Internal business may be discussed outside of Council, with other Council subcommittee members or key departments in the wider University but because of certain sensitivities may not be made known to the wider University through publication on the University's website5.
+'Internal papers are labelled as such and they may be further sub classified in order to denote where access has been given; for example 'Internal (Council and Council non-attending officers)'. - 15.3 'Confidential' business is of such a sensitive nature that it must not be discussed with anyone not listed in paragraph 19 below, but not to the extent that, in the opinion of the Vice-Chancellor, student observers and the representative of the early career research staff cannot be present for its discussion.
 Confidential papers are labelled as such and will not be made known to the wider University through publication on the University's website. - 15.4 The principles and guidelines on the dissemination of items of unreserved business are set out in paragraphs 34-40 below. - 16.
 Reserved business is the business of Council for which student observers and the representative of the early career research staff may not be present (see paragraph 12).
 It is always 'confidential' and the papers are marked accordingly.
 The expectation is that this category of business will be used as sparingly as possible.
 As a principle, items of business are reserved where a breach of confidentiality would have potentially serious consequences.
 Council members, as Trustees of the University, would take corporate responsibility for any such breach.
-The following matters will be ordinarily categorised as 'reserved' business (and therefore as 'confidential'): - 16.1 issues of particular strategic sensitivity;
+The following matters will be ordinarily categorised as 'reserved' business (and therefore as 'confidential'):

-&lt;sup>4 Regulation 8(1) of Council Regulations 13 of 2002.
+4 Regulation 8(1) of Council Regulations 13 of 2002.